Jeswin-8801/byteblog.dev/README.md

-# byteBlog
+# Byteblog
-A full-stack blog web app built using Spring Boot and Angular
+A full-stack blogging web application built using Spring Boot and Angular.

+> Work in progress!!